 -rw------- 1 root root 2.1K Apr 28 00:42 agent.conf

 Consider keeping backups of these files, especially prior to upgrading the agents.
-See Model upgrades.
+See Upgrading models.

 (machines and units) running in a model.
 The

-to change models.
+models.
 Alternatively, a model can be chosen with the '-m' option.
+The default

 The 'controller' model captures logs related to internal management (controller activity) such as adding machines and services to the database.
 Whereas a hosted model will provide logs concerning activities that take place post- provisioning.

-Due to the above, when deploying a service, it is normal for there to be an absence of logging in the hosted model since logging first takes place in the 'controller' model.
+Due to the above, when deploying a service, it is normal for there to be an absence of logging in the workload model since logging first takes place in the 'controller' model.